The symplectic geometry of the three-body problem: Historical remarks

+This chapter is devoted to the advent of the modern approach to the CR3BP, coming from the tools of contact and symplectic geometry.
+We will discuss how open books arise in the CR3BP, as well as the expected topological picture coming from iterating open books in a suitable way.
+We will further focus our attention on the return map for the CR3BP, and in particular give a very explicit study the return map in integrable case of the RKP.
+We will finish with a digression addressing the technicality that the symplectic form always degenerates at the boundary of a global hypersurface of section, a phenomenon which also arises in the context of billiards.

-\section{Historical remarks.}
+\section{Historical remarks}

+Before giving an overview of the new perspectives on the CR3BP coming from the modern approach to contact geometry, let us revisit some aspects pertaining to the history of the CR3BP.
 This section contains a historical account, from the Poincaré approach to finding closed orbits in the three-body problem, to some current developments in symplectic geometry.
 This is by all means non-exhaustive, and tilted towards the author's interests and biased understanding of the developments.

 \textbf{The perturbative philosophy.} One of the most basic approaches that underlies mathematics and physics is the perturbative approach.
-Basically, it means understanding a simplified situation first, where everything can be explicitly understood, and attempt to understand "nearby" situations by perturbing the parameters relevant to the problem in question.
+Basically, it means understanding a simplified situation first, where everything can be explicitly understood, and attempt to understand ``nearby'' situations by perturbing the parameters relevant to the problem in question.